I get a lot of enquiries about how to get a NIF in Portugal.

 Step 3: Bring your passport and proof of address to Finanças

-Once you get inside the door, first step is usually to push a button on the machine to be issued your number in the line.
+Once you get inside the door, the first step is usually to push a button on the machine to be issued your number in the line.
 Typically, it won’t be labelled NIF, but instead Numéro de Contribuinte.

 Step 4: Get your NIF